 - Taking part in meetings with ministers, civil servants, agencies, and other sectors, and shaping these agendas

 - Representing the network on stakeholder groups, giving evidence to Parliament and communicating to media

 - Training days

-- Shaping and taking part in initiatives such as Scottish Environment Week in the Scottish Parliament, and the members’ annual Congress.
+- Shaping and taking part in initiatives such as the annual Scottish Environment Reception in the Scottish Parliament, and the members’ annual Congress.

 - Voting on LINK decisions, including appointment of office bearers, and nominations for office, standing for office and contributing to LINK’s direction.